awsdocs/aws-app-mesh-user-guide/doc_source/envoy-config.md

 For more information, see [Configuration sources](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/config_source.proto#envoy-v3-api-field-config-core-v3-configsource-initial-fetch-timeout) in Envoy Documentation\.
 When set to `0`, there is no timeout\.
 Default: `0`

+`ENVOY_CONCURRENCY`
+Sets the `--concurrency` command line option while starting the Envoy\.
+This is not set by default\.
+This option is available from Envoy version `v1.24.0.0-prod` or above\.
+For more information, see [Command line options](https://www.envoyproxy.io/docs/envoy/latest/operations/cli#cmdoption-concurrency) in Envoy Documentation\.

 ### Admin variables<a name="envoy-admin-variables"></a>

 Use these environment variables to configure Envoy's administrative interface\.

 `ENVOY_ADMIN_ACCESS_PORT`
 Specify a custom admin port for Envoy to listen on\.
 Default: `9901`\.
+The Envoy admin port should be different from any listener port on the virtual vateway or virtual node

 `ENVOY_ADMIN_ACCESS_LOG_FILE`
 Specify a custom path to write Envoy access logs to\.
 Default: `/tmp/envoy_admin_access.log`\.